Compare the best CD rates today from 423 local banks, online banks, and credit unions across the United States.

 What entity insures share certificates?

 The National Credit Union Administration (NCUA) is the federal agency that provides deposit insurance for credit union accounts.
 Your CD investments are typically protected by up to $250,000 per depositor per credit union.
-For more information on NCUA insurance coverage, you can visit their website at www.ncua.gov.
+For more information on NCUA insurance coverage, visit their website at www.ncua.gov.

 What is a CD loan?